 We’re proud of the innovative work our graduate students do teaching courses in our General Education curriculum.
 Several of them have published about their teaching, with recent essays appearing in Composition Studies, Digital English: A Handbook for the 21st Century, and disClosure: a Journal of Social Theory.

 Students in our MFA program have opportunities to teach beginning and intermediate courses in either Fiction Writing (CRW 1101, CRW 2100) or Poetry Writing (CRW 1301, CRW 2300).
+There is one Honors section of each 2000-level course.
 Students do critical and creative writing in these courses, which fulfill 6,000 words of the University Writing Requirement.
+Depending on scheduling needs, some MFA students may also have an opportunity to teach a different Department GenEd course.

 PhD students have opportunities to teach Department courses in some of these areas: Literary Studies, Film and Media Studies, and Writing Studies.